Registration for the 2021/2022 program will open in June 7, 2021 at 8:00am.

 We welcome applications for the Kamskénow program from teachers or school administrators who work in Community Schools within Saskatoon Public Schools or Greater Saskatoon Catholic Schools.
 If you have any questions regarding eligibility please contact us.

 Please note 2021/2022 Kamskénow will align with government regulations minimizing the spread of COVID-19.
-As a result, we are not able to finalize details of the 2021/2022 program at this time; this may mean the program will be in the form of individual kits for students to take home, classroom kits and connecting with instructors virtually, or an 11-week program with instructors visiting the classroom weekly.
+As a result, we are not able to finalize details of the 2021/2022 program at this time.
+This may mean the program will be either in the form of: instructors visiting the classroom weekly, or instructors connecting virtually with classes and supplies being delivered to the school.
 We appreciate your understanding and flexibility given the current pandemic and our joint efforts to minimize the spread of COVID-19.

 Science Home Lab Kits

-After our Kamskénow program came to an abrupt end this term, we created Home Science Lab kits for Community School students and teachers.
+After our Kamskénow program came to an abrupt end at the start of the pandemic, we created Home Science Lab kits for Community School students and teachers.
 Some of our instructors also created instructional videos for those activities to share with students.
 If you or someone at your school received those kits, we would love to hear from you.

 A variety of science disciplines represented in the College of Arts and Science (Archeology, Anthropology, Biology, Chemistry, Computer Science, Geography/Planning, Geological Sciences, Mathematics/Statistics, Psychology and Physics/Engineering Physics) are introduced through engaging hands-on activities.
 The last weekly session is hosted at the University of Saskatchewan campus, where students tour scientific laboratories, hear from University faculty about the work they do and participate in activities on campus.

 We are currently seeking additional donors and sponsors to meet the demand of classes wanting to participate.
-If you are interested in supporting this initiative, please contact us.
+If you are interested in learning more about supporting this initiative, please contact us.